bbc/bug/README.md

 It's definitely in pre-alpha, so please don't use it yet...

-## Development: Getting Started
+## Development: Docker

 For development on your local machine with docker (recommended)

-* Install docker
+* Install the latest version of `docker`, `docker-compose`, `node.js` and `npm`.
+* Clone this repository
-* Clone the repository
+* Change directories to the `./src` folder of the repository
+* Run `npm install`.
-* Change directories to the `bbcnews-bug-core` folder
+* Change directories to the `./src/client` folder of the repository
+* Run `npm install`.
-* Spin it up with `docker compose -f docker-compose.yml -f docker-compose.development.yml up -d`
+* Spin up your development instnace with `docker compose up -d`

-You can change many of the port parameters, logging locations by setting values in a `.env` file in the root directory.
+You can change many of the port parameters, logging locations by setting environment variables in a `.env` file in the root directory.

 When developing in docker changes will automatically be relfected in docker using volume mounts and nodemon to reload.
-However, adding additionally packages will mean you need to rebuild the image using `docker-compose build` before running `docker compose -f docker-compose.yml -f docker-compose.development.yml up` to run your newly updated image.

-For development on a your local machine
+Please make sure to `npm install` on your local machine before spinning up the compose project.

+## Development: Local Machine

 * Clone the repository
+* Change directories to the `./src` folder of the repository
+* Run `npm install`.
-* Change directories to the `bbcnews-bug-core/src` folder
+* Change directories to the `./src/client` folder of the repository
-* Install dependenices with `npm install`
+* Run `npm install`.
+* Change directories to the `./src` folder of the repository
 * Use `npm run development` to run on your local machine.

+Note that this method still requires you to have docker on your machine to test functionality like adding and removing panels.
+You'll also need a locally running MongoDB aswell.

-## Production: Spinning up BUG Core
+## Production: Linux, Windows and Mac

 * Install docker on your system if it's not already there.
 * If docker-compose is not on your system install it as well.